 Reignite your love of train travel at these fresh stops

 What's more, Europe's extensive rail network puts its scenic spots within reach of the bigger cities, so you can easily escape busy hubs with a Global Pass.
-When you're next able to travel, see the restrictions as an opportunity to find lesser-known destinations, like these 5 top stops.
+When you're next able to travel, see flexible rail travel as an opportunity to find lesser-known destinations like these 5 top stops.

 Next stop: Faro's lesser known beaches

-You can reach Faro, Portugal, by train, but you have to invest a little time and pocket-money to reach its hidden beaches.
+You can reach Faro, Portugal, by train, but you need to invest a little time and pocket money to reach its hidden beaches.

 Looking for a charming beach town?
-Ilha da Culatra is a small and lush sandy island that lies beyond the nature reserve.
-You have to get there by ferry, so it remains mostly idyllic and unspoilt (especially outside the summer season).
+Ilha da Culatra is a small, lush sandy island that lies beyond the nature reserve.
+You have to get there by ferry, so it remains mostly idyllic and unspoilt (especially outside the summer).
 With its laidback inhabitants, beautiful weather and 2km long sandy beach, you'll be captivated by this peaceful oasis.

 Did you know: more than 30,000 birds flock to the Ria Formosa during their seasonal migration pattern?

-Getting to Faro from Lisbon: you can reach Faro in 2h 30m.
+How to get to Faro by train from Lisbon: you can reach Faro in 2h 30m.
 A slower train takes 3h 15m.
 Seat reservation required.

 Next stop: Gdańsk